bobmonsour/bobmonsour.com/src/posts/my-winding-road-toward-knee-replacement-surgery.md

 ## Is this the doctor I should be seeing?

 <div class="image-holder">
-  {% image "src/img/which-one-would-you-like.jpg", "a man showing the inside of his trench coat with various things to buy", "100vw" %}
+  {% image imageDir + "which-one-would-you-like.jpg", "a man showing the inside of his trench coat with various things to buy", "100vw" %}
   <p class="caption">InjectoDoc</p>
 </div>